geny-n/libft/README.md

 # libft
-Reimplementation of essential C stantdard library functions It will be used for all 42 projects in C
+Recreation of some C stantdard library functions

+It will be used for all 42 projects in C

 ## How to install